Machado enjoys happy return in Padres’ 8-3 win over Orioles

 TRAINER’S ROOM

 Padres: RHP Dinelson Lamet (elbow) will need at least one more rehab outing before coming off the injured list.
-Assessing his last outing, when Lamet gave up a run in five innings for Triple-A El Paso on Saturday, Padres manager Andy Green said, “His fastball was 95 to 100.
+Assessing his last outing, when Lamet gave up a run in five innings for Triple-A El Paso on Saturday, Green said, “His fastball was 95 to 100.
 It was alive and his stuff looked really good.”

-Orioles: LHP John Means (shoulder strain) has been throwing on the side and “should be good to go” this weekend, manager Brandon Hyde said. … RHP Josh Lucas (shoulder strain) is going throw on the side a couple times before the Orioles decide whether to activate him.
+Orioles: LHP John Means (shoulder strain) has been throwing on the side and “should be good to go” this weekend, Hyde said. … RHP Josh Lucas (shoulder strain) is going throw on the side a couple times before the Orioles decide whether to activate him.
 “He seems like he’s healthy and doing well,” Hyde said.

 UP NEXT